Avaiga/taipy-doc/docs/manuals/userman/gui/pages/partial/index.md

     %}
     ```

 This script creates a button that, when clicked, updates the list of links displayed on
 the page.
 The links component is encapsulated within a partial, making it reusable and
 dynamically updatable.

-# Code explanation
+## Code explanation

-Here’s a step-by-step explanation of how partials are used in the provided example:
+Here's a step-by-step explanation of how partials are used in the provided example:

-## Step 1: Declaring the Partial
+### Declaring the Partial

 At the end of the script, we declare the partial with the GUI.
 This is where we
 initialize the partial with some initial value or content.